beginning of content

 What causes osteomyelitis?

-Osteomyelitis is commonly caused by staphylococcus aureus, a type of bacteria found on the skin, also known as 'staph'.
-In many cases, the bone may become infected after an injury, such as a bone fracture, or surgery.
+Osteomyelitis is most commonly caused by Staphylococcus aureus, a type of bacteria found on the skin, also known as 'staph'.
+The bone may become infected after an injury, such as a bone fracture, or surgery.
 These events may allow bacteria from the skin to enter the body and infect the bones.

-Osteomyelitis can also happen when there is an infection in another part of the body, such as a urinary tract infection or pneumonia, that spreads through the blood to the bone.
+Osteomyelitis can also happen when there is an infection in another part of the body that spreads through the blood to the bone.
+A urinary tract infection or pneumonia are examples of such infections.

-If osteomyelitis is caused by an infection, injury or another condition, it is called acute osteomyelitis.
-If the infection continues, or keeps coming back, it is called chronic osteomyelitis.
+If osteomyelitis is first diagnosed within the first14 days of symptoms, it is called acute osteomyelitis.
+If the bone infection continues or keeps coming back, it is called chronic osteomyelitis.

-Osteomyelitis is more common in people who have immune system problems or have a chronic disease such as diabetes, HIV, rheumatoid arthritis, sickle cell anaemia or kidney disease that needs dialysis.
+Osteomyelitis is more common in people with immune system problems or have a chronic disease such as:

 When should I see my doctor?

-Yous should see your doctor if you have pain or fever that persists for longer than a few days without a clear cause.
+See your doctor if you are concerned that you may have osteomyelitis.
+This might be because you have skin changes (swelling, redness and warmth), bone pain, or fever that lasts for longer than a few days without a clear cause.

 How is osteomyelitis diagnosed?

 Your doctor will ask about your symptoms, examine you and refer you for tests.
-Common tests used to help diagnose osteomyelitis include blood tests and wound swabs.
+Tests used to help diagnose osteomyelitis include blood tests, x-rays and wound swabs.

-Although blood tests cannot be used to diagnose osteomyelitis, it may be used to detect signs of infection.
-A type of blood test known as a blood culture may also be used to identify the type of bacteria causing the infection.
+Blood tests cannot diagnose osteomyelitis, but they may show signs of infection.
+A blood culture may be done to check if the infection is spreading and to identify the type of bacteria causing it.

-Sometimes your doctor will take a tissue or bone biopsy, where a small piece of bone is removed for testing.
-They may do imaging tests such as x-rays, MRI, CT scan, bone scan or ultrasound.
+Sometimes your doctor will take a tissue or bone biopsy, where they remove some cells for testing.
+They may refer you for imaging, such as x-rays, MRI, CT scan, bone scan or ultrasound.

 How is osteomyelitis treated?

-If your condition is severe, and for chronic osteomyelitis, you may need surgery to remove damaged bone or tissue, or infected plates or screws.
-You may also need surgery if antibiotic treatment does not work.
+For chronic osteomyelitis, you may need surgery to remove damaged bone or tissue.
+If you have infected plates or screws, surgery can also remove or replace them.
+You may need surgery if antibiotic treatment does not work or if your condition is severe.

 Care at home

 If your health improves after you have intravenous antibiotics in hospital, you may be able to go home.
-Your doctor may send you home with antibiotics in tablet form that you can swallow, or with planned outpatient intravenous therapy (known as 'hospital in the home').
-It is very important that you complete the course of antibiotics as your doctor prescribes, to reduce your chance of complications.
+You may be able to go home with antibiotics in tablet form, or with planned outpatient intravenous therapy (known as 'hospital in the home').
+It is important that you complete the course of antibiotics as your doctor prescribes, to reduce your chance of complications.

-If you have any further signs or symptoms of osteomyelitis, have diarrhoea or a fever above 38.5 °C, you should see your doctor.
+If you have any further signs or symptoms of osteomyelitis, have diarrhoea or a fever above 38.5°C, see your doctor.

 Resources and support